Submit Your Story

 We’re looking for personal stories, in fiction or non-fiction with a youth specific perspective that connects with our vision.

-The format can be long articles, commentary, essays, poems, short stories, lyrics and other creative forms of expression based on the written word (ideally ranging from 600 to 2,000 words).
+The format can be long articles, commentary, essays, poems, short stories, lyrics and other creative forms of expression based on the written word (ideally between 600 to 2,000 words).
 Video story formats are also welcome.
 If speaking out comes with risks, the option to write under a pseudonym is possible.

 To submit, send us your pitch/idea (no more than 400 words), along with a biography and any links to previously published work, if you have them.
 If not, don't worry, that's partly why we are here.
 If your idea suits our mission, we’ll work with you.